Best Online Master’s Degrees in: Education Technology

 Ashford University claimed our award for best flexibility.
 College Prowler gave the university a grade of “A+” for academic flexibility, which indicates the degree to which a school makes reasonable accommodations to work around a student’s daily schedule.
 In determining the grade, College Prowler considers class availability, the ease of transferring credits, the ease of registering for classes, and time investment required.

 Fresno Pacific University won our award for financial support.
-According to the National Center for Education Statistics, 100% of Fresno Pacific University’s full-time beginning undergraduate students received some sort of financial aid in the 2010-2011 school year.
+According to the National Center for Education Statistics, 100% of Fresno Pacific University’s full-time beginning undergraduate students received some sort of financial aid.
 The university offers a variety of financial aid programs, including governmental and private scholarships, grants, and loans, to students who want to pursue a degree but need assistance to do so.

 Georgia Southern University claimed our award for best technology support.
 U.S. News & World Report placed Georgia Southern University 13th in its rankings of the best student services and technology of the top online graduate education programs.
 Georgia Southern University’s online program offers students career placement assistance, live tutoring, a smartphone application, and some of the course content is delivered through live streaming video.

 Central Michigan University won our award for student engagement.
 U.S. News & World Report placed the university third in its student engagement and accreditation rankings of the top online graduate education programs.
 Central Michigan University professors set aside three office hours per week and they respond to a student’s questions within 24 hours.